englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 The `RangeAdapter` can be used to adjust the range of values used in bindings.
 This allows finer control over animations such as `Timeline` and `...Animation` triggers.

 - `Source` the value to be adapted.
-This value is always updated directly, the `RangeAdapter` does not store any value internall.
+This value is always updated directly, the `RangeAdapter` does not store any value internally.
 - `SourceRangeMin` the minimum value to map to on the source
 - `SourceRangeMax` the maximum value to map to on the source
+- `ValueRangeMin` the minimum value to map to on the value.
+Default 0
+- `ValueRangeMax` the maximum value to map to on the value.
+Default 1
+- `Value` the value to be translated.
+Change this to have `Source` updated with the translated value.

 In the following example, two panels are rotated.
 However, due to one of the panels being animated via a `RangeAdapter`, it will only rotate half of what the other panel is rotated: